ChmielewskiKamil/foundry2echidna/README.md

 - Your broadcast in `broadcast/*.s.sol/31337/run-latest.json`
 - And will output to `src/crytic/init.json`

   You can pass custom input and output paths like this:

   `foundry2echidna --input-path path/to/broadcast.json --output-path path/to/init.json`

   Or, for short:
   `foundry2echidna -i path/to/broadcast.json -o path/to/init.json`

 2. Seed Echidna with the generated `init.json` file.
 Add the following to your `echidna_config.yaml`:

-- `initialize: path/to/init.json` (for your custom path)
+- `initialize: path/to/init.json` (for your custom output path)
-- `initialize: src/crytic/init.json` (for the default path, if no arguments were provided)
+- or `initialize: src/crytic/init.json` (for the default output path, if no arguments were provided)

 3. Update your `EchidnaTest` contract, just like you would be interacting with the contracts deployed on the blockchain.